xraypy/xraylarch/_sources/fitting/confidence.txt

     :param minimizer: the minimizer object returned by :func:`minimize`.
     :param sigmas: list of sigma-levels to find parameter values for.
     :param prob_func: ``None`` or callable function to calculate the probability from the optimized chi-square.
 By default, :func:`f_compare`, the standard F-test, is used.

-    The function returns a dictionary of parameter names, with each value containing a list of (sigma, value) pairs.
+    :returns:  a dictionary of parameter names, with each value containing a list of (sigma, value) pairs.

 This function will adjust the value for each parameter, re-optimizing the other parameters until it finds the parameter values that increase sigma by